jamsinclair/opifancontrol/README.md

 # opifancontrol

-A simple PWM fan controller for Orange Pi boards (Only tested on an Orange Pi 5 Plus).
+A simple PWM fan controller for Orange Pi boards (Only tested on an Orange Pi 5, and Orange Pi 5 Plus).

 ℹ️ This is for fans connected through standard GPIO header pins.
-Orange Pi 5 Plus has a dedicated fan header, which can be configured by following the manual.
+Orange Pi 5, and Orange Pi 5 Plus have a dedicated fan header, which can be configured by following the manual.

 ## Features